A Water Restoration Company Made Me Sick

 Problem: Upon arrival to the basement of Sandy’s home, it became immediately clear to our technician that environment was not normal.
 Although the overall humidity levels rested at a normal 39%, the thermal imaging camera revealed multiple areas of potential compromise under the subfloor, and along the exterior walls.

 Indoor air particle readings revealed what we considered to be elevated particulate levels.
-Based on the visual and diagnostic results of our inspection, we recommended that Sandy get the air quality in her home tested, and those particulates identified.
+Based on the visual and diagnostic results of our inspection, including potential virtual inspections, we recommended that Sandy get the air quality in her home tested, and those particulates identified.
 She immediately agreed, and we collected multiple air samples throughout her home.

 Once the results came back from the independent laboratory we utilize for microbial analysis, Sandy was shocked to see the results!

 STACHYBOTRYS was found in conclusive amounts on ALL LEVELS of the home.